 (Att ringa julen in hos dig)

 The postcard was sent to Herr (Mr) Rickard Weidling and he lived at Kaptensgatan 9 halmstad.

 Finding the creator of this next illustration took me ages.
 I based my searches on the initials H.E (bottom left corner) but it turned out they were actually E.H [face palm].
 This lovely illustration was in fact created by Elsa Hammar.
 There is hardly any information about her online but I discovered she was best known for her paintings of peasant life in Dalarna (Sweden).
 That makes me think the woman on the postcard is a Swedish peasant in traditional dress.

 I’d really like to know what this message says.
 I’ve tried to translate it but so far I’ve only picked out the following: ‘glader’ (shall be gay), ‘moster’ (aunt), ‘sig tile’ (the tile) and död (dead).
 I identified a few other words like ‘now’ and ‘the’ but they don’t give many clues about the bigger picture.

-“Wishing little [name] many Christmas presents and [unreadable].
-Folke has almost been dead but is now alive again, and is looking forwards to Summer.
-Regards from aunt Ellen and [unreadable]”.
+“Wishing little Rickeman a merry Christmas and many Christmas presents.
+Folke has almost been dead but is now alive again, and is looking forward to Summer.
+Regards from Aunt Ellen and Uncle Carl.